 North to Cape Leveque After our brief stay at James Price Point we head north to Cape Leveque.
 The plan is to take a couple of nights on route to sample the delights of the Dampier Peninsula.
 More than anything, the Cape is an area both rich with a living Aboriginal society and culture and...
 Continue Reading →

-Disclaimer: My fellow travellers have indicated that they feel there is an element of hyperbole in my description of Broome.
+Disclaimer: My fellow travellers have indicated that they feel there is an element of hyperbole and negativity in my description of Broome.
 For those from Broome who feel that their town is misrepresented please bear in mind that this blog only has the accuracy of the average Murdoch rag.
-Also Kaylee would like it known that...
+Also Kaylee would like it known...
 Continue Reading →